raphatapi/bamazon/README.md

 * If you select a product that's not listed, the app will ask you to choose a valid one.

-* If you select a product from the list, the app will ask you how many would you like to buy.
+* If you select a product from the list, the app will ask you how many would you like to buy:

     * If the purchased amount is in stock, the app will provide you with you total due.
     * If the purchased amount equals the total in stock, the app will tell you that's all we have and give you the total due.